Bootleggers and Baptists: Economic theory

 Another part of the theory is that bootleggers and Baptists produce suboptimal legislation.
 Although both groups are satisfied with the outcome, broader society would be better off either with no legislation or different legislation.
 For example, a surtax on Sunday alcohol sales could reduce Sunday alcohol consumption as much as making it illegal.
 Instead of enriching bootleggers and imposing policing costs, the surtax could raise money to be spent on, say, property tax exemptions for churches and alcoholism treatment programs.
 Moreover, such a program could be balanced to reflect the religious beliefs and drinking habits of everyone, not just certain groups.
 From the religious point of the view, the bootleggers have not been cut out of the deal, the government has become the bootlegger.

 Although the bootleggers and Baptists story has become a standard idea in regulatory economics, it has not been systematically validated as an empirical proposition.
 It is a catch-phrase useful in analyzing regulatory coalitions rather than an accepted principle of economics.

+Types of interactions

+In their 2014 book, Adam Smith (not to be confused with Scottish economist and philosopher Adam Smith) and Yandle expanded the original concept into four empirically distinguishable patterns of bootlegger-baptist interactions;